ceremcem/chibi-project/README.md

 3. You can share your custom headers (see [`./include`](./include) folder) between your projects.
 4. Provides an easy switch for `Debug` and `Release` build targets (see `Target` file)

+# Requirements

+1. Tested only on Linux.
+2. [stlink](https://github.com/texane/stlink) as the GDB server.
+3. (Optional) Tmux.

 # Usage

 1. Create your project directory, eg. "myproject"